PlaybackTimer

 The Mathematics of Efficiency

 Use the playback speed formula when you want to check the math by hand: divide the original runtime by the playback speed to get the new runtime.
-The calculator is still the faster way to compare multiple speed options and mixed inputs.
+The calculator is still the faster way to compare multiple speed options for video, audio, podcast, and audiobook sessions.

 This is why formula intent belongs here as a section instead of a separate low-value page.
-Users usually want confidence in the math, not a standalone article.
+People searching playback speed usually want confidence in the time saved, a fast conversion, or a handoff into audiobook pacing after the broad answer is clear.

 • New runtime = original runtime / speed